astronomer/astro-docs/cloud/stable/05_manage-astronomer/01_workspace-permissions.md

 - Any attempts to view logs, trigger DAGs, or anything else of the sort will result in a `403` and an `Access is Denied` message.

 ![Access Denied](https://assets2.astronomer.io/main/docs/astronomer-ui/access_denied.png)

-## Coming soon

-In coming releases, we'll be rolling out Deployment level permissions to use in tandem with Workspace level permissions.